abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/deploy_ cluster_ automatically.md

 cd kafka_node/kafka_2.13-3.2.3

 ```
-Run the following command on the new terminal of the client machine to run the consumer client.
+Run the following command and replace `kafka1_ip`, `kafka2_ip`, `kafka3_ip` with the IP of kafka1, kafka2 and kafka3 respectively generated in inventory file present at location **/tmp/inventory** on the new terminal of the client machine to run the consumer client.

 ```console